 All information included in this profile is accurate as of January 21, 2022.
 For more information, please consult Transamerica Financial Advisors’ website.

 Transamerica Financial Advisors is part of Transamerica, a large insurance and brokerage company that launched out of San Francisco.
 The company launched Transamerica Financial Advisors in 1984, which registered as an RIA with the U.S. Securities and Exchange Commission (SEC) in 1991.
-Today, Transamerica Financial Advisors is owned by Aegon N.V., a multinational financial services company.
+Today, the firm is owned by Aegon N.V., a multinational financial services company.

-Transamerica Financial Advisors has nearly 1,200 employees and all work in an advisory capacity.
-The firm also has over 3,000 independent registered representatives who are not formal employees, as those who want to open their business as an investment advisor can sign up with Transamerica Financial Advisors to offer their insurance and financial products.
+Transamerica has nearly 1,200 employees and all work in an advisory capacity.
+The firm also has over 3,000 independent registered representatives who are not formal employees, as those who want to open their business as an investment advisor can sign up with Transamerica to offer their insurance and financial products.

-While Transamerica Financial Advisors has its headquarters in St. Petersburg, Fla., its advisors work across the country.
+While the firm’s headquarters are in St. Petersburg, Fla., its advisors work across the country.
 The team currently oversees nearly $2.1 billion in assets under management (AUM).

-The vast majority of clients working with Transamerica Financial Advisors are non-high net worth individuals (for reference, the SEC defines someone as high net worth when they have at least $750,000 under management with an advisor or a total net worth of at least $1.5 million.)
-It takes a minimum opening deposit of just $10 to open some of the Transamerica Financial Advisors investment accounts, so they are accessible for any type of investor.
+The vast majority of the firm’s clients are non-high net worth individuals (for reference, the SEC defines someone as high net worth when they have at least $750,000 under management with an advisor or a total net worth of at least $1.5 million.)
+It takes a minimum opening deposit of just $10 to open some investment accounts, so they are accessible for any type of investor.

-Transamerica Financial Advisors itself does not specialize in serving any one type of client group.
+Transamerica itself does not specialize in serving any one type of client group.
 However, the advisors themselves may decide to specialize in certain areas like retirement planning and support for small businesses.

-Besides working with individuals, Transamerica Financial Advisors supports workplace retirement plans.
-Transamerica Financial Advisor also functions as a broker-dealer and can process investment trades for its clients.
-Last, they have partnerships with over 100 different companies like Nationwide, Pacific Life and Prudential so the Transamerica Financial Advisor representatives can sell their products.
+Besides working with individuals, Transamerica supports workplace retirement plans and also functions as a broker-dealer able to process investment trades for its clients.
+Last, they have partnerships with over 100 different companies like Nationwide, Pacific Life and Prudential so the Transamerica representatives can sell their products.

-For reference, here is a list of services clients can get through Transamerica Financial Advisors:
+For reference, here is a list of services clients can get through the firm:

-Transamerica Financial Advisors does not have an underlying investment philosophy or strategy.
+Transamerica doesn’t report an underlying investment philosophy or strategy.
 Instead, it provides its representatives with access to a large variety of investment portfolios and funds.
 Representatives can then choose the ones that best fit their client’s goals.

 Ultimately, the way your money will be invested can depend on which representative you sign up with.
 Your representative will help you decide which of the portfolios and strategies makes sense for your situation.
 Be sure to ask the representative whether they follow any specific investment philosophy when it comes to their recommendations.